emacsmirror/hyperdrive/README.md

-# hyperdrive.el - Emacs gateway to the Hypercore network
+# hyperdrive.el - P2P filesystem in Emacs

 [Hyperdrive](https://docs.holepunch.to/building-blocks/hyperdrive) is
 a secure, real-time distributed file system designed for easy